Betting on end to glut, miners hunt for new zinc deposits

 Ireland's Lisheen mine, owned by Vedanta Resources (VED.L) and producing 170,000 tons a year, shuts in 2014.

-Others including Anglo American (AAL.L) of South Africa's Skorpion mine and Stalprodukt's STP.WA Pomorzany-Olkusz mine in Poland are also shutting inside three years.
+Others including Anglo American (AAL.L) of South Africa's Skorpion mine and Rathdowney Resources' RTH.TO Pomorzany-Olkusz mine in Poland are also shutting inside three years.

 "You've got a lot of monster mines that are departing from the trade," said UBS commodities analyst Tom Price.